-My name is Philomena Lane, I am an Accredited Cognitive Behavioural Psychotherapist and Consultative supervisor.
+My name is Philomena Lane, I am an Accredited Cognitive Behavioural Psychotherapist, EMDR practitioner (Level 4) and Consultative supervisor.
 I have been working in the field of mental health for the past 20 years as a registered mental health nurse and a community mental health nurse, both here in the NHS and abroad.
 I continue to practice within the NHS as a Cognitive Behavioural Psychotherapist in addition to my private practice.
 I have developed a real passion for helping people overcome the difficulties they face in life in practical and lasting ways.

 I have an interest in working creatively in supervision and make use of role play, sand tray, collage and creative writing.
 I feel that this way of working brings another level of insight into how we formulate presenting difficulties and work with specific CBT models.
 There is no pressure to work in this way, I can equally accommodate a more specific CBT approach to supervision.

 I have worked in a wide-range of mental health settings, including:

 - Early Interventions in Psychosis

 Each of these areas has enhanced the experience on which I draw for my therapy.
 I continue to be committed to improving my knowledge and practice by studying for a Masters Degree in Consultative Supervision and attending many relevant training courses.

 I have a qualification in Person-Centred counselling, which is based on the core conditions of empathy, congruence and unconditional positive regard.
 Over the years I have interweaved this approach into my CBT practice.
 This way of working allows me to be truly focussed on my clients' narrative - your story.
 By building a collaborative and non-judgemental relationship I aim to help you find the tools to solve the difficulties you are experiencing and discover new possibilities in your life.